LuisEMoreno/hotel_booking_analysis/README.md

 The dataset im working on is hotel_bookings.csv.
 This file has been used for many other analysts.
 The data comes from this link https://github.com/rfordatascience/tidytuesday/tree/master/data

 General_View is a broad and general analysis on the dataset.
 There are 30 queries and each one consists on a general description of the query made, the code of the query and the results it gave me.

 Ways to increase the average ADR is a more in-depth analysis of the attributes that affects more the average ADR.
 This report also has a small recommendation taken from the website which is specified in the report and for every attritube analyzed, there is a minimum of 1 query and 1 result (some has 2 or 3).
 This analysis is being made through MYSQL.

 Data Analysis Report is a more complete analysis report of specific attributes that affects average ADR.
-It involves charts and graphics that explain visually how the ADR behaves under different circunstances on the same factors.
+It involves charts and graphics that visually explains how the ADR behaves under different circunstances on the same factors.
 This is more descriptive analytical report and the scope is to define short conclusions over the attributes.
 I've made this analysis report using TABLEAU for the charts and graphics.